ZTong1201/Java/README.md

-# Java
-Algorithms and Data Structures in Java
+# Algorithms and Data Structures in Java

-This course contains tons of homework, labs, and projects.
+This is a Java data structure and algorithm course of UC Berkeley which contains tons of homework, labs, and projects.
 This repo records my solutions to every task for this course.
-You can refer to different topics in seperate repos.
+You can refer to different topics in seperate folders in this repo.

-For more information about homework/lab/project requirements, please see below.
+For more information about homework/lab/project requirements and statements, please see below.

 ### CS61B Homeworks
 These are my solutions to UC Berkeley CS61B homeworks.